 Nancy discovered her passion for the field of Applied Behaviour Analysis (ABA) in 1998 when she first started working with children with autism.
 Since then, she’s had the privilege of working with hundreds of children with autism and their families across Ontario.
 She’s enjoyed supervising Intensive Behavioural Intervention (IBI) programs through various non-profit and private agencies, as well as training clinical staff on how to implement these programs.

-Nancy has appeared as a guest on CBC News Toronto, CityTV, CP24, CHCH news, Daytime Toronto, Daytime York, NewsTalk1010, and Hamilton Life as an authority on autism.
-She is the 2015 recipient of the “Excellence in the Contribution to Behaviour Analysis” award present by the Ontario Association of the Behavior Analysts (ONTABA).
+Nancy has appeared as a guest on CBC News Toronto, CityTV, CP24, CHCH news, Daytime Toronto, Daytime York, In the Know, NewsTalk1010, and Hamilton Life as an authority on autism.
+She is the 2015 recipient of the “Excellence in the Contribution to Behaviour Analysis” award presented by the Ontario Association of the Behavior Analysts (ONTABA).
 Nancy has been invited to share her expertise by conducting workshops for the Geneva Centre, Kerry’s Place, and Autism Ontario.

 If you share our passion and commitment to working with children with autism, we want to hear from you.